-Peak Discharge - The maximum rate of stormwater runoff from a specific storm event.
+Peak Discharge - The maximum rate of stormwater runoff from a specific return period, usually specified in (ft3/s).

 PennDOT - The Pennsylvania Department of Transportation

 Pennsylvania Municipalities Planning Code - Adopted as Act 247 of 1968, this act enables municipalities to plan for, and regulate community development with subdivision and land development ordinances.
 The code also contains guidelines for subdivision and land development ordinance content.
 For the purpose of this ordinance, the Code is referred to as "Act 247," and is intended to include the current code and any further amendments thereto.